khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

         device: torch.device,
         out: Optional[torch.Tensor] = None,
     ) -> torch.Tensor:
-        ivy.utils.assertions.check_fill_value_and_dtype_are_compatible(fill_value, dtype)
+        aikit.utils.assertions.check_fill_value_and_dtype_are_compatible(fill_value, dtype)
         return torch.full_like(x, fill_value, dtype=dtype, device=device)

 Version Unpinning
 -----------------

-At any point in time, Ivy's development will be predominantly focused around the latest pypi version (and all prior versions) for each of the backend frameworks.
+At any point in time, Aikit's development will be predominantly focused around the latest pypi version (and all prior versions) for each of the backend frameworks.

 Earlier we had our versions pinned for each framework to provide stability but later concluded that by unpinnning the versions we would be able to account for the latest breaking changes if any and support the latest version of the framework.
 Any prior version's compatibility would be tested by our multiversion testing pipeline, thus keeping us ahead and in light of the latest changes.